+The μ Tasker demo project for the STR91XF is delivered with an IAR Embedded Workbench project.
 The IAR compiler is a very good compiler, producing highly efficient code so is recommended for professional work.
-There are evaluation versions available from IAR - which are generally time or code size limited - for anyone wanting to get a feel for the product. http://www.iar.com/
+There are evaluation versions available from IAR - which are generally time or code size limited - for anyone wanting to get a feel for the product, otherwise it should be possible to get the code up and running with any other compiler without too much hassle, but it will involve setting up an equivalent project.